Clement-Devevey/redis/README.md

 - Using tkinter as graphical library
 - Using redis as db
 ## You can :
-- Create a call (by filling out the form)
+- Create a call (by filling out the form)  ID must not exist
 - Check others calls (those who are not already affected) and get more datas by choosing one in the combobox.
 - Affect a call to someone by choosing the operator.
 You need to select one operator and one call.
 - Print all calls by operator.